tjcampanella/Euler/README.md

-# Projectt Euler Solutions in Clojure
+# Project Euler Solutions in Clojure